PixievoltNo1/Magic-Puddle/README.md

 At the top of the [GitHub repo page](https://github.com/PixievoltNo1/Magic-Puddle) you'll find options for forking and/or downloading the code.
 Once you have the Git repo's files on your computer, open a terminal there and type `npm install` to do the first-time setup.

-With all the setup done, you can use `npm start` to create Magic Puddle in a `build` folder and keep it automatically updated as you edit the source files, or use `npm run build` for a one-time build.
-You'll need an HTTP server of some sort pointed at `build` to try it in your browser; a great basic option is `npx http-server build` (npx is included with Node).
+Once setup is done, `npm start` creates the `build` folder, starts a watcher to rebuild it as you make changes, and starts an HTTP server so you can see your work in the browser!
+You can also use `npm run build -- --watch` for just the build and the watcher, or just `npm run build` for a one-time build.